-All adults at The Valley School recognise the need to support the pupils and to promote their health and well being.
+All adults at The Valley School recognise the need to support the students and to promote their health and well being.

 All parents must complete an emergency medical form giving details of medical or health issues as their child enters the school.
 It is most important that the school is informed of any changes to the information on the form.

-The school can administer some medication to pupils at written parental request but medicine should never be sent in with a child.
-Pupils should not be sent to school if they are unwell.
+The school can administer some medication to students at written parental request but medicine should never be sent in with a child.
+Students should not be sent to school if they are unwell.